Int. No. 1460-A

 Be it enacted by the Council as follows:

-§ 14-199 Access to police dispatch radio communications. a.
+§ 14-199.2 Access to police dispatch radio communications. a.
 Definitions.
+For purposes of this section, the following terms have the following meanings:

 Encryption.
 The term “encryption” means a method of encoding information for the purpose of preventing unauthorized individuals from accessing such information.

 Professional journalist.
-The term “professional journalist” has the same meaning as ascribed in section 79-h of the new york state civil rights law.
+The term “professional journalist” has the same meaning as set forth in section 79-h of the civil rights law.

 Radio communication.
-The term “radio communication” means verbal communications that are transmitted over radio frequency between a police dispatch center and department personnel, or among department personnel that are accessible to all personnel monitoring that frequency.
-Such term shall not include private communications between two devices.
+The term “radio communication” means verbal communications that are (i) transmitted over a department radio frequency, including communications between a police dispatch center and department personnel and among department personnel, and (ii) accessible to all department personnel monitoring such frequency.
+Such term shall not include point-to-point communications between two devices.

 Sensitive information.
 The term “sensitive information” means any portion of a radio communication that, if disclosed, would: (i) identify a confidential source or disclose confidential information; or (ii) reveal any non-routine criminal investigative techniques or procedures.